 We’ve seen tremendous change on the local level in recognizing same-sex relationships.
 But now we face a patchwork of policies.
 So someone can work in Orange County and be recognized there, but live across county lines in Seminole County and not be recognized there.
 Senator Sobel’s "Families First" bill would allow couples to register and have their relationship recognized, no matter where they live in the state.”
 6

 Senator Sobel withdrew her bill after observing the negative response from many other members on the committee.
 It became obvious that the bill would not pass the committee.
 By withdrawing the bill, she maintains the ability to make another attempt to pass it in the future.

-John Stemberger, president of the Florida Family Policy Council, which opposes recognition of same-sex couples, said:
+John Stemberger, president of the Florida Family Policy Council, which opposes recognition of same-sex couples' relationships, said:

 James A Smith, writing for Florida Baptist Witness, said:

 Whatever its future in Sobel’s committee, the bill faces an enormously uphill battle.
 It would need the approval of five more committees over the next two months, just to pass the Senate.
 Passage in the overwhelmingly Republican House would seem unlikely as well.

 A line of Florida residents, including some local elected officials, came to the committee to urge panelists to give some of the rights that married people have to those who either don’t want to marry or are not allowed to marry [because they are of the same sex]. ...
 A number of them talked about the trouble they have with child custody issues, or problems they would face trying to be with a partner in the hospital who was nearing death.

 “We are treated as legal strangers at the moment that the people we love need us the most, when tragedy strikes,” said Nadine Smith, an activist with Equality Florida, a gay equal rights group.